Natalie Reznikov

 Hubert Taïeb

-Coming from Marseille, France, I obtained a PhD during my time at the Max Planck Institute of Colloids and Interfaces and the Technical University of Berlin, Germany.
-There I worked to understand the role of biophysical cues such as osmotic stress and fluid flow on breast cancer metastasis and dormancy using quantitative 3D time lapse confocal imaging.
-With my background in image acquisition and image processing, I then went on to a Mitacs postdoctoral position between the Reznikov Lab and Comet Technologies Canada, Inc. (creators of the Dragonfly software), where I am creating universal deep learning neural networks for bone or jaw segmentation.
-I am passionate about food, especially eating it and scanning it with µCT.
+Coming from Marseille, France, I obtained a PhD at the Max Planck Institute of Colloids and Interfaces and the Technical University of Berlin, Germany.
+With my background in image acquisition and image processing, I then went on to a Mitacs postdoctoral position between the Reznikov Lab and Comet Technologies Canada, Inc. (creators of the Dragonfly software), where I built pretrained universal deep learning neural networks for segmentation of 3D images of bone and teeth.
+I am passionate about food, from eating it to scanning it with µCT.

 research